openresty/openresty-devel-utils/README.md

 NAME
 ====

-nginx-devel-utils - Development utilities for NGINX and OpenResty
+openresty-devel-utils - Development utilities for NGINX and OpenResty

 Table of Contents
 =================